 Connecticut law requires that the real estate broker furnish you with a written agreement, should you wish to be represented.
 Some of the reasons why this is an important document is that it holds the REALTOR® contractually responsible to keep the buyer’s private information confidential, i.e. the buyer’s assets, liabilities, income and expenses, buyer’s motivations to buy, and even any previous offers made.
 It also requires the REALTOR® to negotiate on the buyer’s behalf for terms and conditions agreeable to the buyer and to assist in the purchase of the property.
 This Authorization also states the length of the agreement and the towns of interest.

 I hope this article helps guide you in choosing your REALTOR® (I hope me of course).
 As part of the Seniors Real Estate Specialist community, I can refer you to another SRES® around the country if you decide to leave Connecticut.
 Please feel free to reach out to me with any questions.
 I am always here to help.

-For more ideas on this topic, check out my Pinterest boards “House Beautiful” and “Get Organized” at pinterest.com/katurn or visit our website at Property Choices Real Estate.
+For more ideas on this topic and others, visit my Facebook page or our website at PropertyChoices.net.
 If you like what you are reading, please follow me by entering your email and clicking on “FOLLOW”.
 You do not need to register.
 Stay tuned…more ideas are on the way.